Dairy Queen: Blizzard

-A popular Dairy Queen item is the Blizzard, which is soft-serve mechanically blended with mix-in ingredients such as sundae toppings and/or pieces of cookies, brownies, or candy.
+A popular Dairy Queen item is the Blizzard, which is soft serve mechanically blended with mix-in ingredients such as sundae toppings and/or pieces of cookies, brownies, or candy.
 It has been a staple on the menu since its introduction in 1985, a year in which Dairy Queen sold more than 100 million Blizzards.
-Popular flavors include Oreo cookies, mint Oreo, chocolate chip cookie dough, M&M's, Reese's Peanut Butter Cups, Heath Bar (Skor in Canada), and Butterfinger (Crispy Crunch in Canada).
+Popular flavors include Oreo cookies, chocolate chip cookie dough, M&M's, Reese's Peanut Butter Cups, Heath Bar (Skor in Canada), and Butterfinger (Crispy Crunch in Canada).
+In Canada, a Smarties Blizzard is also available; it was temporarily discontinued in 2015 but re-added to the menu in 2018.
 Seasonal flavors are also available such as October's pumpkin pie and June's cotton candy.
 It has been argued that Dairy Queen drew its inspiration from the concrete served by the St. Louis-based Ted Drewes.
 On July 26, 2010, Dairy Queen introduced a new "mini" size Blizzard, served in 6 oz. cups.
 During the 25th anniversary of the Blizzard, two special flavors were released: Strawberry Golden Oreo Blizzard and Buster Bar Blizzard.
 Salted Caramel Truffle was released in 2015 during the Blizzard's 30th anniversary and Dairy Queen's 75th anniversary, but it has since been removed from the menu.
+Dairy Queen has featured over 170 different Blizzard flavors since its introduction in 1985.

 Blizzards derive their name from being so thoroughly cold and thick that the cup can be held upside down after serving without any of the contents falling out.
 Employees will frequently demonstrate this to customers.
-There is a company policy that one Blizzard per order is to be flipped upside-down by the employee.
+There is a company policy that one Blizzard per order will be flipped upside-down by the employee.
 If this does not occur, the customer may request a coupon for a free Blizzard to use on their next visit, though this is at the franchise owner's discretion.

-Prior to the reintroduction of the Blizzard in 1985, Dairy Queen served conventional "thick" milkshakes called "Blizzards" in the 1960s.
-This time period also introduced the currently-held tradition of the shake being flipped upside down when served to the customer.
-The original "Blizzards" sold for the premium price of 50 cents in 1962.
-These were served in traditional flavors such as vanilla, chocolate, and strawberry, with or without added malt on request.
-The Blizzard was also invented by Samuel Temperato.
+Dairy Queen had served conventional "thick" milkshakes called "Blizzards" in the 1960s.
+This time period also introduced the contemporary custom of flipping the shake upside down when served to the customer.
+Selling for the premium price of 50 cents in 1962, the original "Blizzards" invented by Samuel Temperato were available in traditional flavors such as vanilla, chocolate, and strawberry, with added malt on request.

 In addition, Dairy Queen offers a Blizzard Cake in flavors such as Oreo and Reese's.
-Much like the restaurant's conventional ice cream cake, this variation is aimed toward celebrations and birthdays.
+Much like the restaurant's conventional "DQ cake", this variation is aimed toward celebrations and birthdays.